 The pupils at Saltwood have a strong Voice in our school.
 We have an active School Council that meets regularly.
 Our School Council discuss a wide range of issues and have choice and a say in how school events are organised, such as our fund raising days for charity.
 Our Curriculum Council feedback each term about what they have particularly enjoyed learning and what they would like to see in the following term’s curriculum.

 The Rule of Law

-The importance of Laws, whetherthey be those that govern the class, the school, or the country, are consistently reinforced throughout the regular schooldays, as well as dealing with behaviour and through school Acts of Worship.
-Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilites that this involves and the consequences when laws are broken.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the regular school day and through school Acts of Worship.
+Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 As a church school, respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.